 The term "provisional" is used to indicate that the rules in effect under the Act are only in effect until such time as a First Nation adopts its own MRP law.
-If a First Nation does not adopt its own law, the "provisional rules" last indefinitely.
+If a First Nation does not adopt its own law, the "provisional federal rules" apply until such time as the First Nation enacts it's own law.